wooo0214/MyTools/Data/Resources.md

 > best practices to design normalized tables in a relational database
 > information_schema

-- Fact table, dimentional table
+- Fact table: has measurements and metrics that would reference to dimentional tables; dimentional table: has attributes
 - Star vs snowflake schema
 - normalized and denormalized databases
 - Normal Forms